 How Much Are Pressed Pennies At Disney World?

-Collecting pressed pennies at Walt Disney World is a really cheap souvenir idea as each pressed penny only costs 51 cents, 50 cents charge to press the penny and you receive your penny back from the machine in its pressed form.
+Collecting pressed pennies at Walt Disney World is a really cheap souvenir idea.
+Each pressed penny only costs 51 cents.
+A 50 cents charge to press the penny and you receive your penny back from the machine in its pressed form.

 How Many Pressed Pennies Are In Disney World?

-There are over 400 pressed pennies at Disney World to be collected across over 130 different pressed penny locations.
+There are over 400 pressed coins at Disney World to be collected across over 130 different coin press machines

 What Pennies Are Best For Pressing?